alis-is/air/README.md

 # air

-Definition and plugin repository for ami and alis.
+Definition and plugin repository for ami.